NockyCZ/eSprays/README.md

 # eSprays

-With this plugin you can use sprays in CS:GO (sprays predefined by the server)
+With this plugin players can use default sprays in CS:GO
+Commands: /sprays, /spray, /graffiti

+Bind on use spray bind KEY +spray

+# Requirements